Why was your organization created?

 Summarize your current objective.
 What are you seeking to accomplish and what do you need to get there?

 Our mission is to turn back the tide of the global AIDS epidemic through innovative community responses that increase the responsiveness of prevention and care efforts.
-We strenghthen communities and empower women by providing them with the tools to take care of their chidlren living with HIV, and take better care of their families.
+We strenghthen communities and empower women by providing them with the tools to take care of their HIV+ children and family members.
 How do we do this?

 First, we train women to take care of their HIV infected children.
 Second, we provide food, medicines and a package of life saving health care services to the children.
 Third, we provide business training, small loans, and business support to first time women entrepreneurs.
 Finally, we provide mosquito bed nets and education on prevention of malaria to families vulnerable to malaria.
 The ripple effects of this comprehensive approach are huge and we are seeing a long-term sustained change in the community.